PavelSav1n/platformer-tutorial/README.md

 # Escape From Lars

-2D platformer game based on kaaringaming.com tutorial.
+Pet project 2D platformer game based on kaaringaming.com tutorial.

 - Redesigned the menu and UI.
 - Drew a new player character, enemies and animated them.